alecs396/Vulnerable-Environment-With-Automated-Remediator/README.md

 1. An S3 Bucket with public-read access
 2. An IAM User that does not have MFA setup
+    1. An Access Key assigned to this user
 3. A Security Group that has open-SSH

 I ran into a few hiccups since this was my first time using terraform but ultimately got it to run successfully.
 I can see how this is a powerfull tool to provision large projects ESPECIALLY if they span across multiple platforms.
 I plan on using Terraform as much as I can